thesleuth/reveal-slides/md/prep/zc-prep-001.md

 ###Solving Equations with one Unknown

-An equation which doesn’t have any squared, cubed, or higher powers is called a linear equation.
-E.g. **3𝑥 + 2 = 14**.
+An equation which doesn’t have any squared, cubed, or higher powers is called a **linear equation.** E.g. ```3𝑥 + 2 = 14```.

-When solving a linear equation you are trying to find the value of the letter in the equation.
+When solving a linear equation you are trying to find the **value** of the letter in the equation.

-To do this you need to make the letter the subject of the equation (i.e. leave it on its own at one side of the equation).
+To do this, you need to make the letter the **subject** of the equation (i.e. leave it on its own, at one side of the equation).

 -
 ###Solving Equations with one Unknown (continued)

-When rearranging equations we follow the order:
+When rearranging equations, we follow this order:

 - Remove Brackets